NuSDaS Interface Reference Manual

 That is the default.

-, such messages are suppressed.
+If value is N_OFF, such messages are suppressed.

-defined in header file.
+valueShould be N_ON or N_OFF defined in header file.

-see following section, RETURN VALUE.
+iostatsee following section, RETURN VALUE.

-0 | Succeeded. |
+| 0 | Succeeded. |

--1 | Error: invalid argument. |
+| -1 | Error: invalid argument. |